Scandotcom/frontend-challenge/README.md

 - Appropriate testing to give confidence the UI works as intended.
 - Simplicity: We value simplicity as an architectural virtue and a development practice.
 Solutions should reflect the difficulty of the assigned task, and should not be overly complex.
 - Self-explanatory code.
 An unfamiliar developer should be able to figure out what's going on without the need for huge comments.
-- Consideration of errors and edge cases.
+- Some consideration of errors and edge cases, although we don't expect every case to be covered, given the time constraints.

 It is expected that around 2-4 hours are to be spent on this task.

 ## Deliverables

 Clone or download this repository and follow the instructions below to get started.
-Add your changes.
+Add your frontend code, starting from `pages/index.tsx` (see [Next routing docs][next-routing]).
 You should aim to commit as you go and follow good git practices (small commits, well thought-out commit messages, etc).

-Send project with your additions to us as as a zip file or [git bundle][git-bundle].
+Send the project with your additions to us as a zip file or [git bundle][git-bundle].
 Please do not publish it in a public Github repo (or equivalent) or submit a PR to this repo.

 Include a document explaining your approach and any decisions you made as well as any additional requirements and/or commands needed to run the project.